 14. Do message or mention if you have to leave a call early.

 15. Do continually assess session effectiveness and send feedback to organizer.

 Milliman employee benefits consultants will continue to use collaborative communication technologies within their organizations and with plan sponsors.
-But like the telephone, the fax machine, and email in their time, we will continue to update our “dos and don’ts” to make these interactions as seamless as if they were held in person.
+But as with the telephone, the fax machine, and email in their times, we will continue to update our “dos and don’ts” to make these interactions as seamless as if they were held in person.
 Adhering to these dos and don’ts will ensure time well spent for both organizers and attendees.